-Need-based grants may be awarded to a student who has remaining need after receiving available federal and state grant sources of aid and borrowing a Federal Direct Student Loan for the academic year.
+Need-based grants may be awarded to a student who has remaining need after receiving available federal and state grant sources of aid for the academic year.
 Award amounts are discretionary and may change from year to year.
 Although a student may meet the criteria for multiple gift aid grant awards, receiving any particular award is not assured.